facalz/facalz/readme.md

 </a> -->

 <samp>
-Hello there.
-I'm Thiago 👋
+Hello there!
+My name is Thiago, but you can call me Facal. 👋
 <br>
 <br>
 I'm a 19-year-old aspiring software engineer from Sao Paulo, Brasil.